-- By changing the fee structure for Hackney and Private Hire Drivers all licence holders will be subject to the proposed changes.
-All groups identified as being affected will be affected equally. - The consultation when carried out will help to understand how people feel to any changes in fees. - The consultation itself will provide evidence of any significant impact on any group and whether the changes would create financial hardship, or whether any mitigation is viable. - Any decision must be made taking into consideration the current financial climate.
+- By changing the fee structure for Operators all licence holders will be subject to the proposed changes.
+All groups identified as being affected will be affected equally. - The consultation has been carried out to establish whether there are valid objections to any changes in fees. - The consultation has provided evidence that there is no significant impact on any group. - Any decision must be made taking into consideration the current financial climate. - There would also be an indirect effect on the paying public as increased costs to the trade would be passed on to customers.